Volunteer Foreign National Student Internship – Political Section

 |German & EU Nationals, and Nationals of EFTA Member States, who are currently enrolled in a German university

 |Schedule to be determined on individual basis, preferably 40 hours per week

 |70 calendar days

 |Candidate must be able to obtain and hold a non-sensitive security certification

 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Political Section (POL).

-- The next internship opportunity will be available as of January 2023.
-The starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take up to 3 months or more.
+- The next internship opportunity will be available around October 2024.
+The starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take 3 months or more.

 BASIC FUNCTION OF POSITION

 The purpose of this internship is to offer students the opportunity to work alongside Political Section staff with duties and projects assigned as available.
 A summary of assigned projects and/or duties include: Monitor current developments in German internal, external, and political-military policy and report on events and topics of interest.
 Assist in maintaining files and collecting important news articles for subject files.
 Accompany Political specialists, Political Officers, and Embassy leadership to relevant events, appointments, and calls as appropriate.
 Support and help organize Embassy functions.
 Assist in the organization of and participate in VIP visits.

 Applicants must address each required qualification listed below with specific information supporting each item.
 Failure to do so may result in determination that the applicant is not qualified.